 TANF purposes addressed by the activity:

-TANF purpose 2—to provide job preparation services for needy youth
+TANF purpose 2—To end the dependence of needy parents on government assistance by promoting job preparation, work, and marriage

-TANF purpose 3—to prevent and reduce the incidence of out-of-wedlock pregnancies, such as programs that include supervised after-school programs
+TANF purpose 3—To prevent and reduce the incidence of out-of-wedlock pregnancies and establish annual numerical goals for preventing and reducing the incidence of these pregnancies, such as programs that include supervised after-school programs

 The initiative will support school-age youth in subsidized employment activities provided during non-school hours in the summer.
 Youth will be placed at a supervised worksite developed for school-age youth, which provides training suitable for youth who would benefit from a hands-on learning environment.